• Cart

 All certified racing harnesses are clearly tagged with an expiration date.
 FIA harnesses are typically good for 5 years, while SFI-certified belts expire after 2 years.
 Belts must be replaced after the expiration dates or prior if they degrade due to stress or exposure.

-Maintain the integrity and safety of a racing harness by keeping it clean, dry, and out of the sunlight as much as possible.
+Maintain the integrity and safety of a harness by keeping it clean, dry, and out of the sunlight as much as possible.
 Perform routine inspections to check for damage or wear that calls for replacement prior to the expiration date, including:

-• Cracks or rust around the seat anchors.
+• Cracks or rust around the seat anchors

-• Fraying or deep scratches in the material.
+• Fraying or deep scratches in the material

-• Stiffness or lagging when releasing the latch.
+• Stiffness or lagging when releasing the latch

-How to Install a Racing Harness
+How To Install a Racing Harness

-Whether you choose a 5-point, 6-point, latch-and-link, cam lock, or 3-inch strap racing harness, proper installation and mounting are imperative.
+Whether you choose a 5-point, 6-point, latch-and-link, camlock, or 3-inch strap racing harness, proper installation and mounting are imperative.
 The most common types of mounts are wrap-around, which are installed on the harness bar or roll cage by wrapping it tightly behind the seat, and bolt-in, which connects to the bar or roll cage with screws, tabs, and clips.

 When mounting your racing harness with bolts, you must weld in an insert for each attachment point on the bar or roll cage and shell or chassis; a steel reinforcement plate of 6 square inches by 1/8 inch thickness is required.

-Regardless of which you choose for your race car, the anchor points of a racing harness must follow SFI seat belt guidelines, FIA 253-61 diagram on seat belt mounting angles, or the manufacturer's instructions.
+Regardless of which you choose for your race car, the anchor points of a harness must follow SFI seat belt guidelines, FIA 253-61 diagram on seat belt mounting angles, or the manufacturer’s instructions.

 Shoulder Belts

-Mount shoulder belts to the harness bar or roll cage at an angle between 0 and -20 degrees below your shoulders. -10 degrees is optimal.
+Mount shoulder belts to the harness bar or roll cage at an angle between 0 and -20 degrees below your shoulders; -10 degrees is optimal.
 Belts should pass through the seat back holes cleanly without hindrance from any part of the car.
 Secure the belts tight in a fixed position so they cannot slide on the bar or roll cage and keep them as short as possible from the front to the mounting points.

 If using a double shoulder belt:

-• Angle the upper belt between 0 and -10 degrees (-10 degrees optimal.)
+• Angle the upper belt between 0 and -10 degrees (-10 degrees optimal).

-• Position the body belt between -10 and -30 degrees (-20 degrees optimal.)
+• Position the body belt between -10 and -30 degrees (-20 degrees optimal).

 • Keep a separation of 1 to 2 inches between the upper and lower belts.